-A second strategic document that was refreshed within this cycle of Equality Outcomes is our Corporate Plan, which was approved by our Board in December 2024 and is currently awaiting Scottish Government approval.
+A second strategic document that was refreshed within this cycle of Equality Outcomes is our Corporate Plan, which was approved by our Board in December 2024 and received ministerial approval in March 2025.
 This Plan specifically focuses on the Park Authority as an organisation and how we deliver our work.
 Similarly to the NPPP, this organisational strategy for 2025 - 2030 now also explicitly reflects our focus on EDI in making the Park Authority more inclusive.
-Objective 2.3 shares that we will 'continue to champion and work towards increased equality, diversity and inclusion in everything we do'.
+Objective 2.3 shares that we will 'continue to champion and work towards increased equality, diversity and inclusion in everything we do.'